 Settings > Manager Permissions

-You might have a manager permission profile setup for your payroll officer – with access to everything including exports, but with no notifications when a staff makes a leave request; and then a ‘Location manager‘ profile for normal managers who only have access to rostering, timesheets and leave approvals.
+You might have a manager permission profile setup for your payroll officer – with access to everything including exports, but with no notifications when an employee makes a vacation request; and then a ‘location manager‘ profile for normal managers who only have access to scheduling, timesheets and vacation approvals.
 In general it’s also good to ensure that no one has extra access to make fundamental changes to the structure of your account.

 Your account will come with access for ‘Super Managers’ who have complete access, and a common second permission set called ‘Manager’.

 When reviewing profiles, each permission and the possible settings should be considered carefully.

 Any setting with a * next to it is only applicable to company wide managers.

 At a high level, this indicates the name and ID of the permission set, but also whether the manager should have access to the Settings, System Logs, Reports and Billing menus on the account.

 System Logs refers to pages within other sections, like scheduling > Shift History and Payroll & Leave > Vacation Balance History, which provide a historical record of aspects of the account.